OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeInfFlw.rst

    .. codeinclude:: Binary/Traverse
       :tag: count

-.. topic:: Example

-	A more difficult example is illustrated by the following problem.
-	Given an arbitrary binary tree we wish to determine if, for every node :math:`A`, are all nodes in :math:`A`'s left subtree less than the value of :math:`A`, and are all nodes in :math:`A`'s right subtree greater than the value of :math:`A`?
-	(This happens to be the definition for a binary search tree.)
-	Unfortunately, to make this decision we need to know some context that is not available just by looking at the node's parent or children.

-	.. _BSTCheckFig:

-	.. odsafig:: Images/BSTCheckFig.png
-	   :width: 100
-	   :align: center
-	   :capalign: justify
-	   :figwidth: 90%
-	   :alt: Binary tree checking

-	   To be a binary search tree, the left child of the node with value 40 must have a value between 20 and 40.

-	As shown by Figure :num:`Figure #BSTCheckFig`,
-	it is not enough to verify that :math:`A`'s left child has a value less than that of :math:`A`, and that :math:`A`'s right child has a greater value.
-	Nor is it enough to verify that :math:`A` has a value consistent with that of its parent.
-	In fact, we need to know information about what range of values is legal for a given node.
-	That information might come from any of the node's ancestors.
-	Thus, relevant range information must be passed down the tree.
-	We can implement this function as follows.

-	.. codeinclude:: Binary/checkBST
-	   :tag: checkBST

-Practice the collect and retun information flow through the following programming exercises
+Practice the collect and retun information flow through the following programming exercises.

-.. avembed:: Exercises/RecurTutor2/BinaryTreeClctNrtrnSumm.html ka
+.. avembed:: Exercises/RecurTutor2/BTreturnPROGSumm.html ka

-The guided information flow does not require visiting every node.
-In the next lesson, we will see more examples and exercises on this type of information flow.
+Guided traversal does not require visiting every node.
+Later on, we will see examples and exercises for this type of information flow.